CSS - Forms and Specificity

 When you submitted the form data, why was there an error in the console?

-data to a server somewhere, but there's no server specified, so things go haywire.This request-response cycle is the foundation of the internet!
+The action attribute tries to POST data to a server somewhere, but there's no server specified, so things go haywire.This request-response cycle is the foundation of the internet!

 We're not going to mess with it very much, though.
 Instead, we'll use Netlify to act as a server for our contact form data.